phoenixframework/phoenix/guides/request_lifecycle.md

 defmodule HelloWeb.HelloHTML do
   use HelloWeb, :html

-  embed_templates "hello/*"
+  embed_templates "hello_html/*"
 end
 ```

  Here we are telling `Phoenix.Component` to embed all `.heex` templates found in the sibling `hello` directory into our module as function definitions.
 Next, we need to add files to the `lib/hello_web/controllers/hello_html` directory.
-Note the controller name (`HelloController`), the view name (`HelloHTML`), and the template directory (`hello`) all follow the same naming convention and are named after each other.
+Note the controller name (`HelloController`), the view name (`HelloHTML`), and the template directory (`hello_html`) all follow the same naming convention and are named after each other.
 They are also collocated together in the directory tree:

 ```
 lib/hello_web